 Can I avoid radiation after my lumpectomy?

 Most women will benefit from radiation to reduce the risk of a “local recurrence” of their cancer in that breast.
-For years, we have been trying to identify which women are at a low risk of recurrence after a lumpectomy and can avoid radiation.
+For years, we have been trying to identify which women are at lower risk of recurrence after a lumpectomy and can avoid radiation.
 It is important to state that the “standard of care” treatment generally includes radiation after a lumpectomy.
 There may be a few exceptions that may allow you to avoid radiation.
 If you are over 70 years old and have a favorable type of DCIS you may consider a lumpectomy only, with close mammographic follow up with your breast surgeon.
-Make sure to ask your breast surgeon and radiation oncologist if the “risks vs. benefits” favors radiation or just close observation without radiation.
+Make sure to ask your breast surgeon and radiation oncologist if the risks vs. benefits favor radiation or just close observation without radiation.

 What is the Oncotype DX Breast DCIS genomic test?